xforce/anno1800-mod-loader/README.md

 You probably also need the VS 2019 Redist https://aka.ms/vs/16/release/VC_redist.x64.exe

 And that's basically it.

+# Installation Linux

+# Automatic

+Download the Linux installer script.

+Use the default path when using steam.

+Enjoy!

+> You have to install all mods seperately and not put them into any folders!

+# Manually

+Head over to the releases page and download the loader.zip from the latest release.

+Unzip the contents to the location where Anno1800.exe is

+> Steam Default Path is `/home/(user)/.local/share/Steam/steamapps/common/Anno 1800/Bin/Win64/`

+You will be asked to overwrite python35.dll, just accept that.

+Create a mods folder in the parent directory.

+And Thats it!

+> You have to install all mods seperately and not put them into any folders!

+# Mod loading

 Mods will always be loaded in alphabetical order.
 Mods are either loaded from: